 In addition to the NRB, the IHT residence nil rate band ("RNRB") may also be available in certain circumstances, providing an additional £175,000.
 Like the NRB, this can also be transferred between spouses ("TRNRB").

-In summary, whilst the unlimited spouse exemption would not apply on transfers from Mr UK to Mrs US, then (depending on the structure of any will, whether lifetime gifts have been made and the order of death) the following UK IHT allowances may still be available:-
+In summary, whilst the unlimited spouse exemption would not apply on transfers from Mr UK to Mrs US, then (depending on the structure of any will, whether lifetime gifts have been made and the order of death) the following IHT allowances may still be available:-

 • £325,000 capped spouse exemption;